JayBeavers/ReflectaMonsterMoto/README.md

-# Drive Base Teensy #
+# Reflecta Monster Moto #

-Drive Base Teensy exposes commands to allow a host to control a [Sparkfun Monster Moto Shield](https://www.sparkfun.com/products/10182) over the Arduino's USB or UART (Serial) port.
+Reflecta Monster Moto exposes commands to allow a host to control a [Sparkfun Monster Moto Shield](https://www.sparkfun.com/products/10182) over the Arduino's USB or UART (Serial) port.

 The commands exposed are: